lionnus/MAX78000-Face-Detection/README.md

    `git clone https://github.com/lionnus/maxim7800-face-detection.git`

-2. Set up the ai8x-training and ai8x-synthesis environments and install the MSDK
+2. Set up the ai8x-training and ai8x-synthesis environments and install the Maxim SDK.

 3. Prepare the dataset:

    - Download the WIDER Faces dataset and place it in the appropriate directory.
 See Jupyter Notebook for changes made to the dataset structure.
-   - Preprocess and transform the dataset using the provided script.
+   - Preprocess and transform the dataset using the provided scripts.

 4. Train the model:
-   - Copy the files from the git repository to the `ai8x-training` folder with the provided script `copy_to_ai8x.sh`, adjust if necessary.
+   - Copy the files from this repository to the `ai8x-training` folder with the provided script `copy_to_ai8x.sh`, adjust if necessary.

    - Run the training script to train the face detection model using the AI8X framework.
 Within the `ai8x-training` environment, run: